 Miami Beach, 2015

 Untitled is an international art fair that focuses on curatorial balance and integrity across all disciplines of contemporary art.
-Now in its 4th year, the fair occupies a distinct position on the Miami Art Week agenda with a selection of worldwide exhibitors, a dynamic programme of talks, performances and special projects.
 Working alongside curators Christophe Boutin and Melanie Scarciglia, OK-RM were commissioned to develop a unique visual identity, a comprehensive environmental campaign and a robust online presence.

 Regardless of vast technological advances, the principles of rational and functional design layed down by Modernism remain highly relevant in a fast-paced era.
 By looking toward this modernist inheritance in combination with the systemic and mathematical approach to typography promoted by the universal alphabet principles, a typeface was developed that is utilised across multiple platforms.
 A consistent principle of simplification was applied — loose features were streamlined and a range of new characters added.